opencurve/curve/docs/en/snapshotcloneserver_en.md

 - CloneMetaInstalled

-  The file is in this status means that the source location information of chunk has been loaded successfully.
+  The file is in this status means that the metadata of chunk has been loaded successfully.
 If the user specifies the lazy method, the file in this status can be provided for external mounting.
 During this status, the SnapshotCloneServer will trigger data coping from the data source for each chunk, and snapshot is not allowed.

   In this status, if the clone is lazy, the file will be moved to the actual directory, and the origin file will be removed first if it is file recovering.
 For non-lazy, the location of the file will be the same as the 'Cloning' status.